Silversoth/task-manager-springboot/README.md

 - ❌ Delete tasks
 - 🌐 Interactive HTML UI using Thymeleaf
 - 🧱 Built with Spring Boot (MVC architecture)
+- 🗃️ Stores data in a MySQL database

 ---